 During his time at ASU he collaborated on the design and implementation of the media in The arsRobotica Project, Orange Theatre Company Spring Mixer, The Veteran’s Project, romeoandjulietVOID, Terra Tractus The Earth Moves, Mantarraya, Wonderdome, Before you Ruin It, Asylum, The Fall of the House of Usher, Concrete Matters, Soot and Spit, Theatre of Science Presents: Neuro, X-Act, Half-way House, Sparrow Song, and Bocon.

 After completing his MFA, Matthew moved to San Francisco to join the Obscura Digital software team.
-His role at Obscura is largely rooted in the systematic and artistic implementation of creative ideas and concepts.
-He has worked on projects in a wide range of technical and artistic needs, from single user experiences to rendering large distributed real-time synchronous digital environments.
+His role at Obscura was largely rooted in the systematic and artistic implementation of creative ideas and concepts.
+He worked on projects in a wide range of technical and artistic needs, from single user experiences to rendering large distributed real-time synchronous digital environments.

 In 2018 Obscura Digital was purchased by The Madison Square Garden Company.
 Through the transition from Obscura as a private company to being part of Madison Square Garden Ventures he moved into a leadership position as the Director of Software.
 His work is focused on the challenges and opportunities of large immersive venues, and helping steer the development pipeline of real time content for MSG Sphere.

 His personal work continues to explore the intersection of digital media, live performance, and interactive insatllations on scales both massive and intimate.